Hope in the Heart CIC

 • Contact

 The remarkable people who shared their stories with me have found a sense of relief and meaning in coming together with other survivors of the bombing, and telling those of us who cannot imagine what they went through about those experiences.
 They continue to speak up in the passionate hope that raising awareness of what happened to them and their city will contribute to the evolution of a world in which there is no longer any threat of nuclear attack.
-Without exception, they asked me to pass on the message to my fellow UK citizens to please say no to nuclear weapons, and help to ensure that what happened to them is never allowed to happen again.
+Without exception, they asked me to pass on the message to my fellow UK citizens to please stand up against nuclear weapons, and help to ensure that what happened to them in and after 1945 is never allowed to happen again.

 Picture